sudipshil9862/encoding-utf8-to-hex-and-vice-varsa/README.md

 6. putting every hex value into string string as output

 #converting hex to utf8
-1. Before performing the convertion we need to remove all the "%" we included for spcae (%20) then include the string to hextostr function
+1. Before performing the convertion we need to remove all the "%" we included for spcae (%20) by string replace method and then include the string to hextostr function
 2. take two character of hex value together from the hex string
 3. changing it to base 16 int and type cast to character
 4. store characters into a output string one by one and display